-- Do not use the battery when the fluid level is below the lower level limit.
-Doing so will hasten the deterioration of the internal portions of the battery and shorten the battery life.
-It also can cause rupturing (explosion). - Batteries generate flammable hydrogen gas which may explode.
-Keep away from flame, sparks, fire or lighted cigarettes. - Use a dampened cloth to clean above the fluid level line and check the fluid level.
-Do not clean with a dry cloth; otherwise it can cause static electricity to build up, resulting in ignition or explosion.
+- Do not use or charge the battery when the battery indicator is white.
+The battery is at its end of life.
+Immediately replace the battery. - Batteries generate flammable hydrogen gas which may explode.
+Keep away from flame, sparks, fire or lighted cigarettes. - Use a dampened cloth to clean the battery indicator and check the fluid level.
+Do not clean with a dry cloth; it can cause static electricity to build up, resulting in ignition or explosion. - Do not use the cable if it's connecting terminal is loose or corroded.
+If used, ignition or explosion may occur.

-- Wear protective goggle and clothing when working with batteries. - Do not add the distilled water above the upper level limit.
-Doing so could cause the fluid to leak.
-This fluid can cause skin damage if contacted, or can cause the machine components to corrode. - Batteries contain sulfuric acid which will damage eyes or skin if contacted. - If eye contact occurs, flush immediately with clean water and get prompt medical attention. - If accidentally swallowed, drink large quantities of water or milk and call a physician immediately. - If acid contacts skin or clothing, wash off immediately with a lot of water.
+- Wear protective goggle and clothing when working with batteries. - Do not tilt the battery.
+Doing so could cause the battery fluid to leak out of the exhaust hole.
+If contacted, it may cause skin irritation or the machine part corrosion. - Batteries contain sulfuric acid which will damage eyes or skin if contacted. - If eye contact occurs, flush immediately with clean water and get prompt medical attention. - If accidentally swallowed, drink large quantities of water or milk and call a physician immediately. - If acid contacts skin or clothing, wash off immediately with a lot of water.